mdundek/yava/README.md

                               break;
                           } else{
                               totalMessage += "\n" + emailMessage
                               await assistantSession.speekOut("Anything else you wanna say?
-Say done when you are done");
+Say done when you are finished");
                           }
                       }

-                      // Send the email to the target user...
+                      // Now send the email to the target user...
                   }
                   break
           }